NAS Pensacola Earns 2022 Navy Installation Excellence Award

 Naval Air Station (NAS) Pensacola was named the Commander, Navy Installations Command’s (CNIC) Installation (Large) of the Year for 2022.
-NAS Pensacola completed over 50,000 mishap-free operations, 8,000 combat training activities, 7,600 radar/instrument approaches and 12 large force exercises.
+To earn the award, bases are evaluated on a number of categories including facilities management, quality of life, environment, energy, public relations, safety and mission support.
+NAS Pensacola has an active Gopher Tortoise conservation program.

 |Date Taken: